-- Encourage prompt and regular attendance. - Schedule doctor appointments and family vacations so that attendance at school is affected as little as possible. - Phone the middle school office to report your child's absence.
-A parent phone call is normally sufficient to excuse a student from school.
-However, a written note may be requested.
+• Encourage prompt and regular attendance.

+- Schedule doctor appointments and family vacations so that attendance at school is affected as little as possible. - Email the DCMS attendance clerk Kristie Darwood at kdarwood@desertchristian.com attaching any necessary documentation to report an absence.